cloudnative-pg/cloudnative-pg/contribute/e2e_testing_environment/README.md

 > sure that they are consistent through all invocations either via command line
 > options or by defining the respective environment variables

+> **NOTE:** on arm64 architecture like Mac M1/M2. kind/k3d provides different
+> images for amd64 and arm64 nodes.
+If the `x86/amd64 emulation` is not enabled,
+> run `setup-cluster.sh -r create` will correctly detect the architecture and
+> export `DOCKER_DEFAULT_PLATFORM=linux/arm64` to docker to get the arm64 node image.
+> If you want to use `x86/amd64 emulation` for kind node, you need set
+> `DOCKER_DEFAULT_PLATFORM=linux/amd64` explicitly before call `setup-cluster.sh -r create`.

 ## Profiling tools

 In addition to deploying and destroying the operator, `hack/setup-cluster.sh`